 • Travel more than 150 acres of rolling hills on a guided safari tour at Lake Tobias Wildlife Park in Halifax to see herds of roaming animals, flightless birds, and reptiles.

 • Discover more than 100 wildlife species, including a kinkajou, fennec fox, and two-toed sloth at Nemacolin Woodlands Resort ’s Wild Kingdom ; take Louie’s African Train Ride to visit bison, tigers, lions, red sheep, and zebras.

 • Venture to the southernmost part of Pymatuning Lake in Jamestown to see animals and birds from around the world at Pymatuning Deer Park ; the Kiddie Zoo lets visitors get up close and personal with baby animals.

-• Learn the workings of farmlife in Dallas at the Lands at Hillside Farms , including a working dairy herd, greenhouses to tour and delicious organic products.
+• Learn the workings of farm life in Shavertown at The Lands at Hillside Farms , including a working dairy herd, greenhouses to tour, and delicious organic products.